 CB radio is unique in that it is available to anyone to use, without the need for an expensive licence or operator qualifications like amateur radio.
 In one way this is a negative as it makes the bands available to the “riff raff” that are only interested in making life hard for others, however it also has a positive side.

 When disasters strike and telephone services fail the general public has very little choice if they need to call for help.
-Satellite phones are expensive and are still subject to interference from dense cloud or smoke, and the amateur radio bands often used during disasters by members of WICEN (Wireless Institute Civil Emergency Network) need operator qualifications and licences, not to mention often expensive equipment.
+Satellite phones are expensive and are still subject to interference from dense cloud or smoke, and the amateur radio bands often used during disasters by members of WICEN (Wireless Institute Civil Emergency Network) need operator qualifications, not to mention often expensive equipment.
 CB on the other hand is cheap (some hand held sets less than $50), free to use, and available to anyone.
 Almost every truck on the road, plus 4WD, cars, farms, etc. have CB in one form or the other, making it an affordable alternative for local communication during emergencies.

 All we ask is that before you let your children loose on the bands, or yourself loose during that trip or excursion, you familiarise yourself with the channel designations and other rules that govern CB in Australia.
 Some of this information can be found in the user guide of your radio.